zkemail/zk-email-verify/README.md

 ## Bugfix Bounties

 We will award $50 for every successfully merged PR that resolves any [open issue](https://github.com/zkemail/zk-email-verify/issues).
+If we forget, please dm us a reminder!

-## MVP App
+## MVP Description

+See our demos on https://prove.email, including [email wallet](https://emailwallet.org) and [proof of Twitter on-chain](https://zkemail.xyz)!
+Our organization's plan is in the [Github organization README](https://github.com/zkemail/), along with various project ideas.

-See our demos on https://prove.email.
-For instance, our Twitter verification application is at https://zkemail.xyz.
-It only works on Chrome/Brave/Arc (or other Chromium-based browsers) due to download limits on other browsers.
+Note that local proving only works on Chrome/Brave/Arc (or other Chromium-based browsers) due to 1GB download limits on other browsers.

-The documentation for the Twitter app is located at https://zkemail.xyz/docs.
-Made by [@yush_g](https://twitter.com/yush_g) and [@sampriti0](https://twitter.com/sampriti0) at [@0xparc](https://twitter.com/0xparc), dm if interested in usage or building next generation primitives like this.
-This is very much a work in progress, and we invite folks to contribute, or contact us for interesting projects that can be built on top of the tech!
+While it is an open source public goods project, we intend to be thorough and deploy our SDK as well as applications built atop it into production.
+This is an always-evolving work in progress, and we invite folks to contribute, or contact us for interesting projects that can be built on top of the tech!
 We are especially prioritizing optimizing circuits, making more production level demos, and improved SDK/CLI tooling.

+### Credits
+This was originally conceived of in August 2022 by [@yush_g](https://twitter.com/yush_g) and [@sampriti0](https://twitter.com/sampriti0) at [@0xparc](https://twitter.com/0xparc), and has been improved since by several contributors supported by EF PSE including Sora, Saleel, Tyler, Sambhav, Javier, Rasul, Vivek, and more.
+We are grateful to circomlib, 0xparc, and double blind for their circuits.
+[DM us](https://t.me/+SYqeeJ7qI3I4OWQx) if interested in discussing usage, integrations, or building next generation primitives like this!

-### Local website
+### Local Twitter Demo

 To run the frontend with existing circuits (there is no backend or server), enable Node 16 (with nvm) and run: